 Aimed at all professionals working on diagnostic tests including those working in industry, academia, research funding and regulatory affairs, these workshops will provide delegates with a variety of information on what evidence is needed to obtain regulatory approval, how NICE evaluates new diagnostic technology, how to collect evidence to support adoption in routine clinical practice and different study designs, cost effectiveness analysis and statistical methods for evaluating diagnostic accuracy.

-The opening workshop of the series will provide participants with an overview of the components which one might employ for the evaluation of diagnostic tests, including health economics, basic statistics, searching for evidence and study design.
-We will be joined by tutors from the diagnostics industry and NIHR who will explore the challenges of seeking regulatory approval and will discuss sources of funding respectively.
+The opening workshop of the series will be taught by frontline diagnostics researchers and will provide participants with a basic overview of the components which one might employ for the evaluation of diagnostic tests, including basic health economics and statistics, searching for evidence, and pragmatic study design.
+Colleagues from the diagnostics industry and the NIHR will discuss some of the challenges faced by developers of diagnostic tests and potential sources of funding for development and evaluation projects respectively.

 Cost-effectiveness analysis of diagnostic tests for development and adoption.

 This one day course aims to explain how cost-effectiveness analysis of diagnostic tests is conducted and used in the research, development and evaluation of diagnostics.
 It is aimed at those involved in the development and evaluation of diagnostics, in both academic and commercial settings.

 Participants should have a basic understanding of measures of diagnostic accuracy and clinical effectiveness, as well as basic descriptive statistics (means, ranges).
 Previous knowledge of cost-effectiveness concepts would be an advantage, but these are not necessary as they will be revised in the first session.
 For the practical session, participants will need a laptop with Microsoft Excel installed.